Skip to Main Content

 Investing involves risks and you may incur a profit or a loss.
 Past performance cannot guarantee future results.
 This material is provided for informational purposes only and is not intended as an offer or solicitation for the sale of any security or service.
 It is not designed or intended to provide financial, tax, legal, accounting, or other professional advice since such advice always requires consideration of individual circumstances.
 There is no assurance that any investment, financial or estate planning strategy will be successful.

-Taxes may not be the top priority of your clients when you are helping them through a divorce.
-There are many decisions made in a divorce that can impact your clients’ tax situations for a long time.
-These decisions can be costly and if you are not aware of the tax implications, then any additional tax costs may not be accounted for in the divorce settlement.
+Taxes may not be your top priority when you are facing divorce, but there are many decisions made in a divorce that can impact your tax situation for a long time.
+These decisions can be costly and if you are not aware of the tax implications of these choices, then any additional tax cost will not be accounted for in the divorce settlement.

-It’s important that your client consult a tax professional who can work with you and your client to help ensure that there are no unknown or unintended tax consequences in the divorce settlement.
-Working with a tax attorney or tax accountant who understands the tax laws will help ensure that your client will not incur any current or deferred tax liabilities that you are unaware of when executing the divorce agreement.
+It’s important that you consult a tax professional who can work with you to help ensure that there are no unknown or unintended tax consequences in the divorce settlement.
+Working with a tax attorney or tax accountant who understands the tax laws may help ensure that you will not incur any current or deferred tax liabilities that you are unaware of when executing the divorce agreement.
 A tax advisor can review the divorce or separation agreement before it is finalized to determine the tax consequences of the agreement.
-While the advisor will consider any potential tax issues from a technical standpoint, there are some basic things that will be helpful for you and your client to know.
+While this advisor will typically consider any potential tax issues from a technical standpoint, there are some basic things that may be helpful for you to know.

 Spousal support payments are commonly used in divorce settlements to shift cash from one spouse to another to provide income

-It’s important to understand how these payments will impact your client’s taxable income and cash flow.
+It’s important to understand how these payments will impact your taxable income and cash flow.
 Alimony is one type of spousal support payment.
-The 2017 Tax Cuts and Jobs Act tax legislation changed the tax treatment of alimony paid and received.
-Any divorce or separation agreement instituted on or after January 1, 2019 is governed by the new tax law and alimony income is not taxable to the recipient and there is no tax deduction for alimony paid.
-The tax treatment of alimony for agreements completed by December 31, 2018 was not changed by this legislation and payments that qualify as alimony are taxable income to the payee and tax deductible to the payer.
+The 2017 Tax Cuts and Jobs Act (TCJA) changed the tax treatment of alimony paid and received.
+Any divorce or separation agreement instituted on or after January 1, 2019, is governed by this tax law, and alimony income is not taxable to the recipient and there is no tax deduction for alimony paid.
+This change in federal tax treatment of alimony was made permanent and was not impacted by the passage of the One Big Beautiful Bill Act passed in July 2025.
+The tax treatment of alimony for agreements completed by December 31, 2018, however, was not changed by this legislation and payments that qualify as alimony are taxable income to the payee and tax deductible to the payer.

 Not all payments made from one spouse to another are considered alimony